UWB-Biocomputing/Graphitti/docs/Tools/GIStoGEXF.md

 ## File Input/Output
 GeoPandas can read several different GIS file formats. `.shp` and `.gpkg` are two of the most common file formats.

-The script is currently looking for fice different layers, PSAP Layer, Law Layer, EMS Layer, Fire Layer, and Provisioning Layer.
+The script is currently looking for five different layers, PSAP Layer, Law Layer, EMS Layer, Fire Layer, and Provisioning Layer.
 These layers should be placed in the `GIS Data/Layers/` directory in the GIStoGEXF directory.
 If there are different requirements in the future, the parameters can be adjusted in the `gpd.read_file()` functions in the script.

 The script produces a `.gexf` file that represents the graph that is stored in the `GEXF Files` directory.
 The name of this file can be changed by changing the `out_file_name` variable in the script.